cisagov/manage.get.gov/docs/operations/data_migration.md

 **WARNING:** All files uploaded in this manner are temporary, i.e. they will be deleted when the app is restaged.
 Do not use these environments to store data you want to keep around permanently.
 We don't want sensitive data to be accidentally present in our application environments.

-### Step 1: Using cat to transfer data to sandboxes
+### Step 1: Transfer data to sandboxes
+Use the following cat command to upload your data to a sandbox environment of your choice:

 ```bash
 cat {LOCAL_PATH_TO_FILE} | cf ssh {APP_NAME_IN_ENVIRONMENT} -c "cat > /home/vcap/tmp/{DESIRED_NAME_OF_FILE}"